msabhimanue/Techionsjs/README.md

 Data types in JavaScript specify the type of data, such as numbers, strings, or objects, that can be stored in a variable.
 Type conversion in JavaScript changes one data type to another, like turning a string into a number.
 This can be done manually or automatically by JavaScript.
 Variables are Containers for Storing Data
+# Operators in JavaScript
+Javascript operators are used to perform different types of mathematical and logical computations.